 Li'l Monster: Many of the game's puzzles were extreme Guide Dang Its, as they generally involved either A) using items in almost completely arbitrary places, B) or giving equally arbitrary items to monsters in certain areas.
 One part involved using the largely useless Paper Airplane item in a completely unremarkable area to find four pieces of fruit, one of which had about a 30% chance of being an item that would permanently increase your monster's HP.
 No guide for this game seems to exist (due to the extreme obscurity of the title).

 In Phantasy Star Online, there was a very rare random drop called the Sealed J-Sword.
-As the name implies, under a certain circumstance, the sword could become unsealed to become the Infinity+1 Sword Tsumikiri J-Sword.
+As the name implies, under a certain circumstance, the sword could become unsealed to become the Infinity +1 Sword Tsumikiri J-Sword.
 Nobody actually knew what that circumstance was.
 Despite this, thanks to rampant item-duping, the Tsumikiri J-Sword was actually quite common, resulting in the bizarre yet common circumstance where all four randomly selected players in your game would be equipped with an ultimate weapon that none of them actually knew how to obtain.
-As it turned out, the unsealing method didn't actually exist until the release of Episode I & II, at which point it was the grindy yet simple "kill 23,000 enemies with it".
+As it turned out, the unsealing method didn't actually exist until the release of Episode I & II, at which point you had to kill 23,000 enemies with it without unequiping it.